Sometimes, adenomyosis produces no signs or symptoms, or only mild discomfort. However, when it does present symptoms, adenomyosis can result in:

 How is Adenomyosis Diagnosed?

-Adenomyosis can be identified on transvaginal US but is often missed.
+Adenomyosis can be identified on transvaginal ultrasound but is often missed.
 An MRI of the pelvis is far more sensitive for detection of adenomyosis as well as allowing identification of all fibroids and other potential causes of symptoms such as endometriosis.
 Accurate diagnosis is important as this affects treatment options.